norvig/paip-lisp/docs/chapter13.md

 ----------------------

-[1](#xfn0015){:#np0015} More accurately, we have a guarantee that there is no way to get at the inside of a closure using portable Common Lisp code.
+[1](#xfn0015) More accurately, we have a guarantee that there is no way to get at the inside of a closure using portable Common Lisp code.
 Particular implementations may provide debugging tools for getting at this hidden information, such as `inspect`.
 So closures are not perfect at hiding information from these tools.
-Of course, no information-hiding method will be guaranteed against such covert channels—even with the most sophisticated software security measures, it is always possible to, say, wipe a magnet over the computer's disks and alter sensitive data.
+Of course, no information-hiding method will be guaranteed against such covert channels-even with the most sophisticated software security measures, it is always possible to, say, wipe a magnet over the computer's disks and alter sensitive data.
 !!!(p) {:.ftnote1}

-[2](#xfn0020){:#np0020} There is a technical sense of “generic function” that is used within CLOS.
+[2](#xfn0020) There is a technical sense of "generic function" that is used within CLOS.
 These functions are not generic according to this technical sense.
 !!!(p) {:.ftnote1}

-[3](#xfn0025){:#np0025} Flavor fans will be happy to know that Steve’s Ice Cream is now sold nationally in the United States.
+[3](#xfn0025) Flavor fans will be happy to know that Steve's Ice Cream is now sold nationally in the United States.
 Alas, it is not possible to create flavors dynamically.
-Also, be warned that Steve's was bought out by his Teal Square rival, Joey’s.
+Also, be warned that Steve's was bought out by his Teal Square rival, Joey's.
 The original Steve retired from the business for years, then came back with a new line of stores under his last name, Harrell.
 !!!(p) {:.ftnote1}